I used to take voice lessons from a great teacher named Warren Senders.

 Then he’d say, “OK - now do it up an octave.”

-I’d sing the whole song again, in screeching squeaking falsetto, sounding like an undead cartoon mouse.
+I’d sing the whole song again, in screeching squeaking falsetto, sounding like a choking mouse.
 But by the second half of the song, it was almost charming.

 Then he’d say, “OK - now do it down an octave.”

 “Down an octave?
 But I don’t think I can!”

 “Doesn’t matter!
 Go!
 1..
 2..
 3..
 4..”

 I sounded like a garbage disposal or lawn mower, but he made me sing the whole song that way.